SujanNeupane42/Profile/README.md

 1. Gyawali, M., Lamsal, L., Neupane, S., Sharma, S., et al., “Cement and Brick Factories Contribute Elevated Levels of NO2 Pollution in Nepal: Evidence of High-Resolution View from Space”, Geophys.
 Res.
 Lett, 2023 (in preparation).

+2. Impact of thunderstorm activities on tropospheric NOx adversely affecting the climate change over Bagmati province of Nepal, Nepal Journals Online, August, 2023.

-2. [Effects of Aerosols on lightning activity over the Himalayan Region](https://ieeexplore.ieee.org/document/10182045) - Presented at the  12th Asia-Pacific International Conference on Lightning (APL), Langkawi, Malaysia in June, 2023.
+3. [Effects of Aerosols on lightning activity over the Himalayan Region](https://ieeexplore.ieee.org/document/10182045) - Presented at the  12th Asia-Pacific International Conference on Lightning (APL), Langkawi, Malaysia in June, 2023.

-3. [The possible impact of atmospheric aerosol and other factors on lightning over the rugged terrain of Nepal](https://www.researchgate.net/publication/364752106_The_possible_impact_of_atmospheric_aerosol_and_other_factors_on_lightning_over_the_rugged_terrain_of_Nepal) - presented at the International Conference on Lightning Protection (ICLP 2022) in Cape Town, South Africa in October 2022
+4. [The possible impact of atmospheric aerosol and other factors on lightning over the rugged terrain of Nepal](https://www.researchgate.net/publication/364752106_The_possible_impact_of_atmospheric_aerosol_and_other_factors_on_lightning_over_the_rugged_terrain_of_Nepal) - presented at the International Conference on Lightning Protection (ICLP 2022) in Cape Town, South Africa in October 2022

-4. [Impact of COVID-19 Lockdown on NO2 Pollution in Houston, Texas: Measured from Space and Ground](https://fugitive-emissions-journal.com/impact-of-covid-19-lockdown-on-no2-pollution-in-houston-texas-measured-from-space-and-ground/) - published in the Fugitive Emissions Journal Publisher in March 2023
+5. [Impact of COVID-19 Lockdown on NO2 Pollution in Houston, Texas: Measured from Space and Ground](https://fugitive-emissions-journal.com/impact-of-covid-19-lockdown-on-no2-pollution-in-houston-texas-measured-from-space-and-ground/) - published in the Fugitive Emissions Journal Publisher in March 2023

-5. "Decadal Variations of Six Criteria Air Pollutants Over Texas" - Presented at the National Conference on Undergraduate Research (NCUR) held at the University of Wisconsin-Eau Claire in April 2023.
+6. "Decadal Variations of Six Criteria Air Pollutants Over Texas" - Presented at the National Conference on Undergraduate Research (NCUR) held at the University of Wisconsin-Eau Claire in April 2023.

-6. "Trends and Variations of NO2 Pollution (2005-2019) over Texas, Viewed from the Ground and Satellite" - Presented at the National Conference on Undergraduate Research (NCUR) held at the University of Wisconsin-Eau Claire in April 2023.
+7. "Trends and Variations of NO2 Pollution (2005-2019) over Texas, Viewed from the Ground and Satellite" - Presented at the National Conference on Undergraduate Research (NCUR) held at the University of Wisconsin-Eau Claire in April 2023.

 <h3>Research Projects</h3>